Freya-Tenebrae/So_Long/README.md

 make bonus
 ```

-> advenced push_swap have some improvement, like outers wall, dynamic backgrounds, following player, new pickup (key), new obstacles (Door), and two types of ennemy.
+> advenced push_swap will have some improvement, like outers wall, dynamic backgrounds, following player, new pickup (key), new obstacles (Door), and two types of ennemy.

 ### Exemple of uses